Best Way to Write a Prompt: Strategies for Effective AI Results

 Content Creation

-"Write a 300-word introduction for a blog post on 'Best way to write a prompt', targeting beginner marketers.
-Use a friendly, educational tone and include one surprising fact."
+"Write a 300-word introduction for a blog post titled 'Best way to write a prompt'.
+Target beginner marketers.
+The tone must be aggressive but educational.
+You must include one surprising statistical fact about AI."

 Research and Summarization

-"Summarize the key findings from the latest Google Search Quality Evaluator Guidelines update in 5 bullet points.
-Focus on changes relevant to content creators."
+"Summarize the key findings from the leaked 2026 Google Search API documents.
+Output exactly 5 bullet points.
+Only focus on data relevant to content creators.
+Ignore the rest."

 Technical Documentation

-"Generate a step-by-step guide for installing WordPress on Ubuntu 22.04, including terminal commands and brief explanations for each step."
+"Generate a strict, step-by-step guide for installing WordPress on an Ubuntu 22.04 server.
+You must provide the exact raw terminal commands and write a one-sentence explanation under each command."

 Creative Brainstorming